RubanDeventhiran/varstar/README.md

 R/Vertica file restrictions:

 - The file name is used for library name.
-- The function name is used for function name.
+- The function name is used for function name in Vertica.

 Note that Vertica could care less, but it keeps maintenance much simpler.